 The anti-microbial feature is a nice one.
-As someone that does not do his laundry right away, your socks can get a little crusty and smelly — permanently.
-My Strideline’s are not crusty or musty which I love.
-I cannot say the same for my beloved Nike Elite socks, but I’ve kept them around for the past, nearly, decade because they’re one of the few socks that I don’t end up with blisters in.
+As someone that doesn’t do his laundry right away, your socks can get a little crusty and smelly — permanently.
+My Strideline socks are not crusty or musty, which I love.
+I cannot say the same for my beloved Nike Elite socks, but I’ve kept them around for the past, nearly, decade because they’re one of the few socks that I don’t give me blisters.

 Perforated air vents are sewn right into the sock as are targeted compression zones and cushion zones.
 Nothing too out of the ordinary as far as a modern day performance sock goes, but I will say that they offer all of this without being too thick.
-That might be the one thing the Strideline’s really do have a leg up on the Nike Elite socks is overall thickness.
+Overall thickness might be the one thing the Strideline does better than the original Nike Elite socks.
 They’re the perfect amount of thick and thin.
-If you hoop regularly then you know that too thin and you’re asking for major blistering.
+If you hoop regularly, then you know that too thin is asking for major blistering.
 Too thick and you may end up having the bottom of your sock on the top of your foot after your hoop session.
 These just fit comfortably and stay put the entire time.

 Overall, I really do love the socks.
 I haven’t had a pair of socks I’ve enjoyed more since the original Nike Elite stuff.
 And I’ve tried them all.